theorangewill/election/README.md

 The program has different operations and you can execute it in Voter mode or Zone mode.

+### Voter mode
-For the Voter modality, voters have the following operations:
+For the Voter mode, voters have the following operations:
 First, the voter must create the key pairs or use predefined key pairs.
 The identification operation creates the keys.
 This operation receives an identifier i and an integer t.
 The generated prime numbers are values between t and 2t-1.
 Impersonate operation uses predefined keys.
 This operation receives an identifier i and the keys, p q and d, and stores them.